 Our board immediately formed a board communications link and we communicated very frequently on Teams meetings in the early days of lockdown.
 These meetings were Covid and business sustainability related, rather than operational and planning.
 As CEO my active day-to-day involvement was less over recent years, however I stepped in to the helm to lead the team as required.
 What became very apparent early on was that my team had come a long way since we formed the executive board, and this situation gave them an opportunity to demonstrate their leadership and management qualities.

 What personal qualities have you found most effective when guiding your leadership team and wider business through the uncertainty, and why do you think those qualities have been prevalent over others?

 Being understanding and considering other people’s situations.
 Whilst the main board and management continued to work, I was mindful to ensure that any staff on furlough were communicated with on a regular basis to check on their well-being and remind them of their importance.
 I am a people person, and I suppose my people skills kicked in to just rally the team on a regular basis.

 Beyond role modelling, what advice would you give other CEOs when influencing and encouraging their leadership group to expand their networks, increase their learnings and resilience and share best practice with their peers across other industries, particularly when a large percentage of face to face interaction has been replaced by technology?

 Communication is key and lockdown made this point even more visible.
 All too often people ‘hide’ behind emails.
-MS Teams and Zoom created an environment which put suppliers, clients, and consultants at ease, seeing them operate in their relaxed home environment.
+MS Teams and Zoom created an environment which put suppliers, clients, and consultants at ease.
 I genuinely feel that our client relationships were made stronger by remote interaction, taking into consideration the circumstances.
-Nothing will replace face to face and a handshake, however there have been a lot of positive things to come out of this terrible global situation.
+Nothing will replace face-to-face and a handshake, however there have been a lot of positive things to come out of this terrible global situation.

 For a confidential discussion about your leadership requirements, please contact [email protected]